University Guidelines for Graduate Faculty Membership

-Level One status is available to all faculty members who hold a terminal degree and demonstrate evidence of scholarly and/or professional engagement.
-Holding Level One status qualifies individuals to direct master’s theses and to serve on master’s and doctoral committees.
+Associate Membership is available to all faculty members who hold a terminal degree and demonstrate evidence of scholarly and/or professional engagement.
+Holding Associate Membership qualifies individuals to direct master’s theses and to serve on master’s and doctoral committees.

-Level Two status qualifies individuals to direct both dissertations and theses and to serve on both master’s and doctoral committees.
-The primary criterion for Level Two membership is a consistent record of scholarly activities evidenced by peer-reviewed publications in strong professional journals, conference proceedings, and other venues commonly recognized by the academic community.
+Full Membership qualifies individuals to direct both dissertations and theses and to serve on both master’s and doctoral committees.
+The primary criterion for Full Membership is a consistent record of scholarly activities evidenced by peer-reviewed publications in strong professional journals, conference proceedings, and other venues commonly recognized by the academic community.

 Recognizing that the nature of scholarly activities varies among academic disciplines and the recognized peer review process of the work that constitutes sufficient research activity to qualify a faculty member to mentor a graduate student, eligibility for membership on the Graduate Faculty is further defined by specific criteria developed by each academic college and approved by the Provost and Vice President for Academic Affairs.
 The academic colleges may formulate these criteria in any manner they choose as long as the criteria are consistent with the University guidelines established here by the Graduate Council and approved by the Provost/Vice-President of Academic Affairs.
 The criteria of any academic college may be more stringent than the University guidelines, but it may not offer a term of appointment that is in conflict with the University guidelines.
 All college criteria and these University guidelines for graduate faculty membership shall be reviewed by the involved entities at least once every five years.

 The term of appointment to the Graduate Faculty is five years.
-The Graduate Council may, in unusual circumstances and at its discretion, make an emergency appointment for a shorter term; likewise, the Dean of the Graduate School may grant an emergency one-semester appointment to the Graduate Faculty at his or her discretion.
-Any current chair or member of a thesis or dissertation committee who no longer holds the appropriate membership level during the time he or serves on that committee shall be allowed to continue to chair or to serve on the committee for two years following his or her change in membership status.
+The Graduate Council may, in unusual circumstances and at its discretion, make an emergency appointment for a shorter term; likewise, the Dean of the Graduate School may grant an emergency one-semester appointment to the Graduate Faculty at their discretion.
+Any current chair or member of a thesis or dissertation committee who no longer holds the appropriate membership level during the time they serve on that committee shall be allowed to continue to chair or to serve on the committee for two years following their change in membership status.
 Any member of the Graduate Faculty on University-approved leave, including sick leave, may request an extension of his or her appointment equivalent to the time of their official University leave.

 To apply, the applicant must complete the Application for Appointment to the Graduate Faculty on the Graduate School website and upload the required shortened curriculum vitae (and any supplemental materials) by the appropriate deadline.

 The Graduate Council has mandated that a shortened curriculum vitae covering only the most recent five years accompany each Application for Appointment to the Graduate Faculty.
 This document is to be separate from one’s regular curriculum vitae.
+On the CV/supplemental materials submitted, applicants are required to include evidence of their ability to work constructively with graduate students, including students from historically marginalized and/or underrepresented communities, and/or their participation in professional development activities aimed at improving their ability to do so.
 Publications must be referenced in formal bibliographic style in reverse chronological order; also, refereed publications must be clearly identified as such.
 The Graduate Council further mandated precision and fidelity in the matter of authorship; that is, all authors of a publication shall be listed in the manner appearing on the title page or by-line.

-1. For Level One membership, documentation of scholarly and/or professional engagement must be highlighted.
+- For Associate Membership, documentation of scholarly and/or professional engagement must be highlighted.

-2. For Level Two membership, scholarly and/or professional publications should be listed separately from conference presentations and grant proposals.
+- For Full Membership, scholarly and/or professional publications should be listed separately from conference presentations and grant proposals.
 The applicant may add additional supplemental materials including, for example, a cover letter to call attention to information that may help those involved in the review process and/or copies of publications and grants.

 The process for review of an application is as follows:

-D. At all levels of review, a recommendation for appointment at a different level than applied for by the applicant may be made.
+- At all levels of review, a recommendation for appointment at a different membership level than applied for by the applicant may be made.